 Stationery stores are very much like online retailers in that they can accommodate a quick turnaround time, as well as a range of spending limits.
 When you visit a stationery store, you will most likely be choosing your invitation out of a book that contains pre-designed invitations.
 Be prepared to do a decent amount of browsing and consider taking your fiancé or a friend along to help you narrow your choices.
 A stationery store is also a good option for you if:

-- You value personalized service.
-Stores have knowledgeable staff members available to walk you through the process, assist with wording, and provide a point of contact in case anything goes wrong.
+Stores have knowledgeable staff members available to walk you through the process, assist with invitation wording and etiquette, and provide a point of contact in case anything goes wrong.

 Working with a couture invitation designer allows for endless possibilities.
 It's an in-depth, collaborative process that results in a personal, one-of-a-kind work of art.
 There are many different types of custom invitation studios, each with different styles and pricing levels.
 Going the custom route is a good option if: